tiangolo/full-stack-fastapi-couchbase/{{cookiecutter.project_slug}}/README.md

 Frontend, built with Docker, with routes handled based on the path: http://localhost

-Backend, JSON based web API, with Swagger automatic documentation: http://localhost/api/
+Backend, JSON based web API based on OpenAPI: http://localhost/api/

-Swagger UI, frontend user interface to interact with the API live: http://localhost/swagger/
+Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost/docs

+Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost/redoc

 Couchbase, web administration: http://http://localhost:8091